 Yee, who testified in 1997 on behalf of POLST before the state Legislature, led his students through a PowerPoint presentation on advance directives and the importance of naming a health-care agent or proxy.
 He and a nurse practitioner even performed a skit where the two played siblings with different interpretations of what a doctor recommended should be done with a mom on life support.

-Launched six months ago, Yee’s group-education project is one of many approaches being taken in the Sacramento region and across the country to better inform people about their options.
+Launched six months ago, Yee’s group-education project is one of many approaches being taken across the country to better inform people about their options.
 Modeled after a much-lauded program at Gundersen Lutheran Medical Center in Lacrosse, Wis., which proactively encourages hospitalgoers to fill out advance directives, Yee’s patients are invited to attend the two free classes by their doctor if their medical record triggers them as age 60 with a chronic illness (diabetes, heart failure, lung problems) or if they are simply 70 or older.

 Yee doesn’t use “end-of-life” terminology or the word “death” in his seminars.
 Nor does he discuss specific procedures and their possible outcomes.
 “When you reduce it to a conversation about ’this procedure succeeds this amount of time,’ that doesn’t really give you the big picture,” he said.
 “What number should it be that you say, ’This is a low chance of success’?” he asked.
 If you’re 95, he said, you might answer that question differently than if you are 30 and have three kids.